 Cherry tomatoes take more effort than lettuce or radishes, but the payoff is real.
 A single well-managed container plant can produce hundreds of small tomatoes over a growing season.

-Full-size tomato varieties are not suitable for most small spaces because their root systems and overall size demand too much room.
-Cherry tomato varieties bred for container growing are a completely different experience.
+Full-size varieties are not suitable for small spaces — their root systems and size demand too much room.
+Varieties bred for containers are a different story.
 Look for:

 What you need to know:

-These plants benefit from a simple support stake, even the compact varieties.
-One bamboo stake and a soft tie is all that is needed for most container types.
+Even compact varieties benefit from a simple support stake.
+One bamboo stake and a soft tie are all you need for most container types.

 Green Onions and Chives: Grow Them Anywhere

-Green onions may be the most space-efficient food crop available to a beginner.
+Green onions are the most space-efficient crop a beginner can grow.
 A standard window box or a single 6-inch deep pot holds enough green onions to supply your kitchen for months.

 Chives follow the same logic.
 They are hardy, low-maintenance, and tolerate partial sun well.
-Both crops need very little attention once established, making them ideal for beginners who travel occasionally or have irregular schedules.
+Both need little attention once established, making them ideal for beginners who travel or have irregular schedules.

 Bush Beans: Productive Without Taking Up Ground Space